Player-MINEPIG/DDS2TGA/Readme_en.md

 ## Usage

-- Set the language in the setting interface:
-  1. Lunch the program
-  2. Press 's'
-  3. Press '2'
-  4. Press '2'
-  5. Now it's the English UI

 - Conversion Interface:

   1. Launch the program: `python DDS2TGA.py`
+  2. Choose your language
-  2. Ensure a `dds` directory is in the source folder, like `Bronya_00/dds`
+  3. Ensure a `dds` directory is in the source folder, like `Bronya_00/dds`
-  3. Drag and drop the source folder into the program window and press enter
+  4. Drag and drop the source folder into the program window and press enter
-  4. After conversion, the program waits for the next directory input or switches to the settings interface
+  5. After conversion, the program waits for the next directory input or switches to the settings interface

 - Settings Interface:
   1. Launch the program: `python DDS2TGA.py`